nateritter/RoomSteals-API-docs/source/index.html.md

 </aside>

 <aside class="notice">
 `"DeleteMember":true` will delete a member, or deactivate a member if the user has made reservations.
-The resulting JSON structure will simply show a `MemberId:0` instead of what the `MemberId` once was.
+The JSON response will simply show a `MemberId:0` instead of what the `MemberId` once was, but if you try to get that member by it's token, it will respond appropriately that the member no longer exists and/or is deactivated.
 </aside>

 > Encoded and POSTed via curl: